RPTU-EIS/RTL-PipelineViewer/README.md

 ### ### 2.
 Pipeline Matrix Generator (Task 4 & 5)

 This script generates a static HTML table showing the state of each instruction at every cycle.
-Check the vcd file to be in the same repository
+Check the vcd file to be in the same directory

 **Command:**
 ```sh